-The Director of Community Collaboratives is responsible for planning, managing, and coordinating activities aimed at establishing a comprehensive, integrated, county-wide community support service system.
+The Director of Community Collaboratives is responsible for planning, managing, and coordinating activities aimed at establishing a comprehensive, integrated community support service system.
 This position works with a wide range of community stakeholders to bring transformative change in areas including child abuse and neglect, early childhood education, environment, food, health equity, housing, and transportation.
 The Director of Community Collaboratives provides staff support for collaboratives and subcommittees.
 This position will also be responsible for starting new collaborative initiatives, as new issues emerge within the community.
-Starting Salary: $38,000/year

-The Vice President of Community and Neighborhood Development, following adopted policies of Community Partnership of the Ozarks and United Way of the Ozarks, evaluates the Director of Community Collaboratives.
+The President/CEO, following adopted policies of Community Partnership of the Ozarks (CPO), evaluates the Director of Community Collaboratives.

-The Director of Community Collaboratives reports to the Vice President of Community and Neighborhood Development.
+The Director of Community Collaboratives reports to the President/CEO of CPO.

 Duties and Responsibilities:

-- Expands and coordinates the existing community support service resource network in Springfield/Greene County by working with the Council of Collaboratives to enhance each collaborative and subcommittees of the Community Partnership;
+- Expands and coordinates the existing community support service resource network in Springfield/Greene County by working with the Council of Collaboratives to enhance each collaborative and subcommittees of CPO;

 - Assists collaboratives and subcommittees with goal setting, inclusion, and following established principles;